The Office of the US Director of National Intelligence (ODNI) published his long-awaited report on nearly two decades of UFO sightings.

 The report tells us that it is year zero: from today we observe and search (with criteria)

-"Of the 144 reports we are dealing with here, we have no clear indications that there is a non-terrestrial explanation for them, but we will go wherever the data takes us," a senior government official told CNN.
+"Of the 144 reports we deal with here, we have no clear indications that there is a non-terrestrial explanation for them, but we will go wherever the data takes us," a senior government official told CNN.

 Outside of a single 144 report in which intelligence officials were unable to determine the cause of the incident, there is too little data for the ODNI on all others.